Are you worried that your plants are over-fertilized? Here are the common signs of over-fertilization and how to save your plants if that happens.

 Another effect of over-fertilization or the wrong choice of fertilizer for a particular plant type can lead to the excessive growth of its foliage followed by the poor production of flowers or fruits.

-Contrary to popular beliefs, excessive growth of a plant’s foliage is not necessarily a sign of thriving.
+Contrary to popular belief, excessive growth of a plant’s foliage is not necessarily a sign of thriving.

 Due to the large amounts of nutrients, the plant grows forcibly and very quickly at first.
 However, it does not have time to develop a strong root system to support the plant’s needs.
 Weak roots won’t manage to absorb enough water and nutrients to support fruit-bearing and flower production.